The Advantages of Using a Special Needs Trust in New Jersey (SNT)

 Reduced Costs to the Person With the Disability and His/Her Family

-When providers contract with the State of New Jersey to provide Medicaid services, they agree to deliver those services at a significantly lower cost than if the individual had to pay privately .
-Even if a special needs trust must eventually reimburse the State for services provided during the beneficiary’s lifetime, reimbursement will be at a lower cost and will be free of any penalties or interest.
+When providers contract with the State of New Jersey to provide Medicaid services, they agree to deliver those services at a significantly lower cost than if the individual had to pay privately.
+While if a special needs trust must eventually reimburse the State of New Jersey for the cost of services provided during the beneficiary’s lifetime, reimbursement will be at a lower cost and will be free of any penalties or interest.

 A Supplemental Needs Trusts Can Protect an Inheritance and Pass Family Assets to the Next Generation After the Person with the Disability Passes

+A Supplemental Needs Trust is a very special type of trust.
 Because the trustee has discretion over disbursements made from the trust, the beneficiary has no right to receive trust funds directly.
-Trust funds are used for his/her supplemental needs which increases his or her quality of life.
-Some examples of items that can be purchased to improve the beneficiary’s quality of life include the following:
+Trust funds are used for his/her supplemental needs, health care and quality of life as life goes on.
+Some examples of eligible purchases that can be made from the trust to improve a beneficiary’s quality of life include the following:

 - Medical procedures or therapies not provided through Medicaid or other medical government assistance.

 - Geriatric care services.

 - Travel expenses and entertainment costs while traveling.

 - Home and local entertainment expenses such as concerts, audio, visual, and other electronic devices, including a personal computer, an X-Box and/or Playstation.
 You can even subscribe to Netflix.

 - Guardian and custodial fees.